symfony/symfony-docs/components/cache/cache_invalidation.rst

 items deletion.
 But when the state of a primary resource has spread accross several cached items, keeping them in sync can be difficult.

-The Symfony Cache component provides two mechanisms to help solve this problem:
+The Symfony Cache component provides three mechanisms to help solve this problem:

 * Tags based invalidation for managing data dependencies;
+* Hierarchical invalidation for context dependent data;
 * Expiration based invalidation for time related dependencies.

 .. versionadded:: 3.2
-    Tags based invalidation was introduced in Symfony 3.2.
+    Tags based and hierarchical invalidations were introduced in Symfony 3.2.

 Using Cache Tags
 ----------------